Skip to content

 03

-Weekly updates covering what shipped, what's next, and what I need from you.
-No dashboards you have to chase.
-If something is slipping you hear it from me first.
+Weekly updates covering what has been delivered, what is next and what I need from you.
+No dashboards to chase.
+If something is at risk, you hear it from me first.

 04

-Production-ready code and documentation your team will actually read.
-I stay around for a couple of weeks after launch so the handoff holds.
+A production-ready product and documentation your team will actually use.
+I remain involved for two weeks after launch to ensure the handover holds.

-30-minute call to see if we fit.
-No pitch, no obligation.
+A 30-minute call is usually enough to see whether we are a fit.
+No sales, no commitment.

 Start a project